cockroachlabs/developer-success/query-optimization.md

 Query optimization is an essential part of database development.

-In these labs, you will explore how to use the following statements:
+In these labs, you will explore the following statements:

 - SHOW STATISTICS
 - ANALYZE